What Is Breast Lift Surgery?

 Age, childbearing and weight changes can all lead to the breasts drooping on the chest wall.
 This is due to the ligaments that provide the breasts’ youthful look stretching over time, leading to what is known as “breast ptosis.”
 Mastopexy, or breast lift surgery, is aimed at correcting this.
 The procedure helps

-Mastopexy, or Breast Lift, aims to improve the shape of the breast, by elevating the nipple position and improving the projection and position of the breast on the chest wall by removing breast tissue and reshaping the breast.
+to improve the shape of the breast by elevating the nipple position and improving the projection and position of the breast on the chest wall.
+This is accomplished by removing breast tissue and reshaping the breast.

 If there is enough breast tissue left, then it is possible to reshape it, remove excess skin and produce a higher, firmer breast.
-If there is little breast tissue, an implant can usually be placed during the lift procedure.
-A consultation will provide a range of effective options are possible to transform the look of your breasts, regardless of their current state.
+If there is little tissue and you would like to increase your breast size, a breast lift with implants can usually be performed in the same procedure.
+A breast reduction can also be performed in conjunction with a lift if the breasts are overly large and heavy.
+A consultation will provide a range of effective options that can help transform the look of your breasts, regardless of their current state.

-Healthy women of any age post breast development, childbirth and breastfeeding who have developed sagging breasts or lost firmness can benefit from a Breast Lift.
+Healthy women of any age—following breast development, childbirth and breastfeeding—can improve sagging breasts or lost firmness with a breast lift.
 Other benefits include:

 - Improved confidence and self esteem